Kansas man, brother arrested on multiple federal charges related to Capitol riot

 Kansas State spokeswoman Michelle Geering said the university is conducting an internal review and will not comment on future personnel actions.

-Fort Hays State University spokesman Scott Cason said the school was not aware of any instance where William Pope’s political views were included in his teaching, Cason said.
+Fort Hays State University spokesman Scott Cason said the school was not aware of any instance where Pope’s political views were included in his teaching, Cason said.

-He was charged with civil disorder; entering and remaining in a restricted building or grounds; obstruction or impeding any official proceeding; disorderly and disruptive conduct in a restricted building or grounds; impeding passage through the Capitol grounds of buildings; disorderly conduct in a Capitol building; and parading, demonstrating or picketing in a Capitol building, the FBI said, according to the Capitol-Journal.
+He was charged with civil disorder; entering and remaining in a restricted building or grounds; obstruction or impeding any official proceeding; disorderly and disruptive conduct in a restricted building or grounds; impeding passage through the Capitol grounds of buildings; disorderly conduct in a Capitol building; and parading, demonstrating or picketing in a Capitol building, the FBI said, according to the Capital-Journal.

 CLICK HERE TO GET THE FOX NEWS APP